 We are all fully committed to ensuring that our approach to safeguarding practices are connective, this means that staff are trained annually and those with greater individual responsibility for leading are trained as Designated Safeguarding Lead (DSL).
 All concerns regarding welfare and safeguarding are passed through members of staff to their line managers and/or the DSL, in compliance with the most recent local and national guidance.

-If as parents, carers or visitors to the school you have any concerns about your child or any other pupils at the school, Mrs Grant can be contacted on 01604 773910.
+If as parents, carers or visitors to the school you have any concerns about your child or any other pupils at the school, Mrs Lewis can be contacted on 01604 773910.
 Please tell the receptionist you have a safeguarding concern.

 Policy in practice

-FREE E-Safety Webinar
+FREE On-line Safety Webinar

 If you would like practical and valuable advice on how to protect yourself and your family online, Gooseberry Planet regularly offer free parent webinars, as well as a range of resources and tips.
 Please contact the school for further information.